Sembcorp names ex-CEO of CapitaLand as new independent director

 SEMBCORP Industries has appointed Lim Ming Yan as a non-executive and independent director, with effect from Monday.

-Previously the president and group chief executive officer of CapitaLand Limited, Mr Lim spent a decade leading CapitaLand's growth and expansion in China.
+Previously the president and group chief executive officer (CEO) of CapitaLand, Mr Lim, 58, spent a decade leading CapitaLand's growth and expansion in China.

+In more than 22 years with CapitaLand, Mr Lim helped build the company into one of the largest foreign real estate players in China before retiring in 2018.

+He has also held other senior positions in the group, including the CEO of The Ascott from 2009 to 2012.

 Mr Lim's appointment comes a week after Sembcorp announced that its chief financial officer Graham Cockroft is quitting after two years to return to New Zealand.